REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Prickly cucumber Echinocystis lobata wild cucumber

-Common dandelion Taraxacum officinale CF
+Common dandelion Taraxacum officinale CFM

 Orange day-lily Hemerocallis fulva Daylily CF

-Dog-strangling vine Cynanchum rossicum Pale swallow-wort F
+Dog-strangling vine Cynanchum rossicum Pale swallow-wort FM

 Spreading dogbane Apocynum androsaemifolium F